olgarithms/sphinx-tutorial/docs/vocabulary.md

 3. What is a `docstring`?

    A string literal specified in source code that is used to document a specific segment of code.
-   Usually follows a specific format parsable by various tools, including sphinx.
+   Usually follows a specific format parsable by various tools, including `Sphinx`.

 4. What is `PyPI`?